kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/Database Design and Basic SQL in PostgreSQL/Week 2/README.md

 ## Assignment

-1. >" Create a table named automagic with the following fields:
+>" Create a table named automagic with the following fields:
 >- An id field that is an auto-incrementing serial field.
 >- A name field that allows up to 32 characters but no more.
 This field is required.
 >- A height field that is a floating point number that is required. "

+and

+>"**Musical Track Database (CSV)**.
+This application will read an iTunes library in comma-separated values (CSV) and load the data into a table."